Living Learning Communities

 Sophomore Year Navigation Community

 SYNC centers around building upon a successful first-year at VSU or correcting what made for a less than successful first-year.
-The Student Success Center, Career Opportunities and Housing & Residence Life have put together this community to house students who are wanting to make the most of their 2nd year in college.
+The Academic Support Center, Career Opportunities and Housing & Residence Life have put together this community to house students who are wanting to make the most of their 2nd year in college.
 Located in Georgia Hall.

 Biology Residential Living Community